kkots/ggxrd_hitbox_overlay_2211/README.md

 - `zlib` - a compression library needed for libpng.
 You should statically link its 32-bit verion into this mod, it's included in the mod as a git submodule: <https://github.com/madler/zlib.git>

 - `imgui` - a graphical user interface library for C++.
 This is used to draw the mod's UI using Direct3D 9 API in the overlay, inside the game.
 The sources of imgui are included in this mod as a git submodule: <https://github.com/ocornut/imgui.git>.

+- `steam_api` - Valve's Steamworks API, version 1.37.
+Its header files and .lib redistributable are included in this project directly.
+Note that the license to use this SDK is nontransferable, which means only I can use it - you cannot.
+You must obtain your own copy of the license directly from Valve.

 ## Changelog